 Units: 4.00

 Grade Code: Student choice

 Repeatability: 0

-Prerequisites: MATH-090 or MATH 090E or MATH 090SP or one year of high school algebra or equivalent or equivalent Recommended: Eligibility for ENGL 122 or equivalent
+Prerequisites: MATH-090 or MATH-090E or MATH-090SP or one year of high school algebra or equivalent Recommended Recommended: Eligibility for ENGL 122 or equivalent

-PLEASE CONSIDER CAREFULLY: The teaching style of this course, which is based upon current research that supports many different individual learning styles, aims to improve scientific literacy and understanding, while preparing you to succeed in subsequent follow-on chemistry courses and ultimately in various STEM related career paths.
-Chem 108 incorporates many innovations in guided teaching methods & practices, instructional technologies, and pedagogical applications, which depart from, but are built upon traditional textbook-lecture centered undergraduate courses.
-The organization and approach are likely quite different from other courses that you are experienced in and comfortable with.
+PLEASE CONSIDER CAREFULLY: The teaching style of these Chem 108 sections are based upon current research.
+It supports many different individual learning styles that provides a sound basis and opportunities for each of you to develop an interest & foundational literacy in chemistry and science, while preparing you for success in subsequent follow-on chemistry courses and ultimately in any career path.
+It incorporates many innovations in guided teaching methods & practices, instructional technologies, and pedagogical applications, which depart from, but are built upon traditional textbook-lecture centered undergraduate courses.
+The organization and approach are likely to be quite different from other courses that you are experienced in and comfortable with.
 The material will not be treated linearly as simple page turning in relation to a required course textbook.
 You will be challenged to develop and use vocabulary, access a variety of information, to appraise its value, and to use it constructively in different contexts, to answer guided questions, to solve practical problems, to understand how you learn, and to build knowledge.
 You will have various traditional and digital tools & assets available to you that go well beyond a traditional textbook and lecture notes.
 You will need to decide how to use them effectively, and to develop your own personal learning plan accordingly.
 Not all knowledge will be provided to you to repeat back accurately for a grade as you are accustomed to in most courses.
 Your plan will most likely be different than anyone else's.
 Without a plan that you can use productively and adjust as the course progresses, you will likely not meet your personal objectives.
 This metacognitive approach to teaching-learning will translate to any of your other courses and more importantly empower you to effectively address any topic in any discipline at anytime in your careers.
 Certain student performance standards are uncompromising and unconditional.
 You are expected to attend each class and lab.
 You are expected to be punctual and arrive on time for each class and lab.
 You are expected to start promptly at the beginning of each class and lab.
 You are expected to be prepared before coming to each class and lab by being familiar with what is planned for each class and laboratory, and also be practiced in the vocabulary, skills, and concepts of the previous classes and labs.
 You are expected to be informed, attentive & polite to each other throughout each class and lab.
 If in the event that you are late or cannot attend a class or lab, please advise Dr. R. by e-mail or phone as quickly as possible and arrangements will be made to assist you.